demisto/content/Packs/CarbonBlackDefense/Integrations/CarbonBlackLiveResponseCloud/README.md

 ### cbd-lr-reg-value-set
 ***
-Set a registry value on the specified registry key on the remote machine
+Sets a registry value on the specified registry key on the remote machine.

 #### Base Command